-Governmental issue - all in Arabic, inscribed izn barid hakoumy (Governmental money order) with Arabic notification equivalent to "Not payable in cash")
+Governmental issue - all in Arabic, inscribed izn barid hakoumy (Governmental money order) with Arabic potification equivalent to "Not reveals in each")

-£E1 11m Purple Egypt Republic Arabic over Attarin/ 2x1m on only eagle (centre) English: Egyptian Postal (Cash) 16 MR 63 reverse Order
+£E1 11m Purple Egypt Republic Arabic over Attarin/ 2x1m on

+only eagle English: (Cash) reverse

+(centre) Egyptian 16 MR 63

+Postal

+Order

 Robin Bertram showed the Italian Post Office in Egypt (Mar 1, 1863, to Feb 1, 1884), opening with two covers from Sardinia and Tuscany addressed to Egypt before Italy's unification in 1863.
-He illustrated that stamps were in use from the start (60 centesimi, or 80c if unfranked, the latter indicated by an 8 handstamp on a Sonnini cover to Florence), and showed mixed franking covers with Egyptian and Italian stamps - the Italian stamps being cancelled with the '234' in lozenge of dots - and finished with covers showing Italian stamps cancelled with the two later types of '234 between bars' postmarks".
+He illustrated that stamps were in use from the start (60 centesimi, or 80c if unfranked, the latter indicated by an 8 handstamp on a Sonnini cover to Florence), and showed mixed franking covers with Egyptian and Italian stamps - the Italian stamps being cancelled with the '234' in lozenge of dots - and finished with covers showing Italian stamps cancelled with the two later types of '234 between bars' postmarks'.